grate-vla/grate-vla.github.io/index.md

 The top participants in this round will give a brief talk on architecture design choices and key insights at the workshop.

-The winners of the challenge in each track will receive suitable awards, acknowledging their achieve- ments.
+The winners of the challenge in each track will receive suitable awards, acknowledging their achievements.
 Winners in the overall track will receive the following prizes:
-• First Place: $1000
+- First Place: $1000
-• Second Place: $750
+- Second Place: $750
-• Third Place: $500
+- Third Place: $500

-All top-ranked participants will receive API credits for use with world models, and VLMs from spon- sors.
+All top-ranked participants will receive API credits for use with world models, and VLMs from sponsors.
 The challenge will recognize the best student (academic) submissions, limited to submissions unaffiliated with any industry partner.
 In addition, the challenge will present awards to submissions that innovate on the three research directions of this challenge.